512-870-7708

 Time Limits: To promote prompt resolution, we agree that any claim or cause of action arising out of or relating to the Terms or Services must be filed within one (1) year after such claim arose; otherwise, it is permanently barred.
 (This does not apply to collection actions for unpaid fees which we might pursue, nor to enforcement of judgments – those can follow standard statutes of limitations.)
 This one-year limitation period is a deliberate reduction from the default statutes of limitations and is allowed by many jurisdictions for contract claims.
 It encourages both of us to raise issues timely.

-Thank you for reviewing our Terms & Conditions thoroughly.
+Thank you for reviewing our Terms and Conditions thoroughly.
 We know it’s a lot of information, but we believe in clarity and fairness.
 If there’s anything you’re unsure about or that seems unreasonable, please let us know – communication is key, and we’re happy to discuss.
 Ultimately, our goal is to serve you well and be your trusted real estate resource, while also protecting our business and complying with the law.
 These Terms are designed to facilitate that goal.
-We appreciate your trust in Chrissie Poindexter, LLC and look forward to working with
+We appreciate your trust in us and look forward to working with you.

 Summary of Key Takeaways